 How to Apply

-The UROP Application/Proposal deadline date is expected to be 11:59 pm Monday October 7, 2013 for spring 2014 semester projects and 11:59 pm the last Monday in February for summer projects and fall semester projects.
+The UROP Application/Proposal deadline date is 11:59 pm Monday October 6, 2014 for spring 2015 semester projects and 11:59 pm the last Monday in February for summer projects and fall semester projects.
 Please check back close to the deadline dates for the exact date.
 All UMD UROP applications must be submitted electronically through the University of Minnesota Twin Cities web site.

 The application package has THREE parts:

 - Download and complete the Application Form.